Washington, DC, is not only the US capital; it also is one of the oldest and largest captive insurance company domiciles in the United States.

 In addition, the regulators "have a great relationship with our captive manager," Mr. Claflin said.

 The District of Columbia's top captive officials agree that the domicile's regulatory staff is tops.
-"Our staff is unsurpassed in terms of knowledge and expertise," said Dana Sheppard, District of Columbia's acting deputy commissioner and associate commissioner of the Risk Finance Bureau.
+"Our staff is unsurpassed in terms of knowledge and expertise," said Karima M. Woods, commissioner of the District of Columbia Department of Insurance, Securities and Banking (DISB).

 At the same time, while some domiciles have not been receptive to risk retention groups (RRGs), a special type of captive first authorized under a 1981 federal law and that can provide all commercial casualty coverages, except workers compensation, to policyholder-owners, the District of Columbia is very open to RRGs.